GLOWING GIRLS, INC. ATLANTA

 Annual conferences have seen hundreds of young ladies trained, inspired, and motivated to believe in and walk out their destinies.
 Girls experience insights to support strong self-esteem, gain awareness, and are introduced to relatable topics that stimulate conversation.
 To be genuine and honest is a recurring theme of these sessions.

-Glowing Girls has established chapters in Villa Rica and Rome, Georgia.
+Glowing Girls has established chapters in Villa Rica, Rome and Atlanta, Georgia.
 Every 30 days, girls from various backgrounds and faiths are celebrated, taught, and trained.
 Within these sessions, the legacy and spirit of each girl are developed, creating worth, scholarship and goodwill.

 GGI has written and implemented a curriculum that embodies the six key characteristics of a Glowing Girl.
 The six characteristics are: Confidence, Being Positive, Being Passionate, Being Respectful, Honesty, and Being Lovely.
 Each session is geared toward educating and motivating young women to be the best they can be and recognize their potential and value.
 The sessions are taught with creativity, interactive activities, media, and using art.
 These six characteristics are embedded as guiding principles to shape the program's desired outcome.

 Our goal is to expand GGI into the city of Atlanta continuing our service to young ladies in the foster care community.

 “If you are always trying to be normal, you’ll never know how amazing you can be.”